 Although this trailer is the best overall choice, it is especially excellent for those who frequently take long bike trips or have a senior or disabled large dog.
 This trailer is the 10th-anniversary trailer of a company started in the Netherlands in 2003 called “Dutch Dog”.

-The frame of this dog trailer is lightweight at 34 pounds but still made of strong aluminum alloy which can hold dogs up to 110 pounds and up to 26 inches at the shoulder.
+The frame of this dog trailer is lightweight at 34 pounds but still made of strong aluminium alloy which can hold dogs up to 110 pounds and up to 26 inches at the shoulder.
 Additionally, this trailer has 20-inch wheels that reviewers say are sturdy and well-designed.

-This company has truly thought of everything as there is also an option to purchase a hitch adapter to allow this bike trailer to fit even specialty bikes that most other trailers will not accommodate.
+This company has truly thought of everything as there is also an option to purchase a hitch adapter to allow this bike trailer to fit even speciality bikes that most other trailers will not accommodate.

 ~ Pros ~

 Great for camping – has a roof rack that doubles as a dog crate!